-In 2023-2026, Western Technical College anticipates making capital expenditures of \$ 925,000.00 for new or additional buildings, \$ 3,925,000.00 for remodeling existing buildings, and \$ 6,235,000.00 for capital improvements.
+In 2024-2027, Western Technical College anticipates making capital expenditures of \$3,550,000 for new or additional buildings, \$10,125,000 for remodeling existing buildings, and \$200,000 for capital improvements.

-There is a growing need for short-term (one year or less) programs a student can quickly finish to earn a college certificate or diploma.
+There is a growing need for short-term (one year or less) programs that students can quickly finish to earn a college certificate or diploma.
 Students can enter the workforce quickly, with greater earning potential and career progression.
-These credits are transferable to associate's and bachelor's degrees, allowing graduates to continue their training.
+These credits are transferable to associate and bachelor's degrees, allowing graduates to continue their training.

 Western is developing program clusters to reflect the way several occupations interact in the workplace.
-The programs working together authentically in the classroom will teach students the process.
-It also allows Western to offer common core coursework for multiple programs efficiently.
+The programs working together authentically in the classroom will teach students an understanding of the process.
+This will also allow Western to offer common core coursework for multiple programs efficiently.